-In the context of a structured finance transaction ("titularización"), in April 2013 Banco ProCredit S.A. in Ecuador transferred an SME loan portfolio disbursed by the institution to the SPV Fideicomiso Primera Titularización de Cartera Comercial Pymes ProCredit (trust company).
+In the context of a structured finance transaction ("titularización"), in April 2013 Banco ProCredit S.A. in Ecuador (Banco ProCredit Ecuador) transferred an SME loan portfolio disbursed by the institution to the SPV Fideicomiso Primera Titularización de Cartera Comercial Pymes ProCredit (Ecuador transaction).
 The SPV subsequently issued overcollateralised securities.
-As of 31 December 2014, securities in the amount of USD 46 million were outstanding to third parties.
+As of 31 December 2015, securities in the amount of USD 34 million were outstanding to third parties.

 The "titularización" structure in Ecuador is governed by local capital market regulations and contains elements of a securitisation pursuant to German supervisory legislation.
 Titularización does not feature an explicit waterfall structure with distinct tranches for securitisations; however, a hierarchy is established due to the contractual stipulations concerning liquidity in connection with loan repayments.
 This ensures that claims of investors in securities are settled first.
-Any payment defaults in the transferred loan portfolio will be settled first through the claims held by Banco ProCredit S.A. on the portion of the loan portfolio that serves as collateral.
+Any payment defaults in the transferred loan portfolio will be settled first through the claims held by Banco ProCredit Ecuador on the portion of the loan portfolio that serves as collateral.
 Only then is there equally ranking loss-sharing on the part of investors in securities.
-In this context, the exposure of Banco ProCredit S.A. to the SPV resulting from overcollateralisation is comparable with a "first loss piece" of a securitisation transaction.
+In this context, the exposure of Banco ProCredit Ecuador to the SPV resulting from overcollateralisation is comparable with a "first loss piece" of a securitisation transaction.

 The ProCredit Serbia transaction (PC Finance II B.V.) was established in 2008 specifically in order to mobilise funding and issue selected customer loans which were serviced via the ProCredit Bank in Serbia.
 The ProCredit Serbia transaction is in the process of dissolution.
 The majority of the respective loan portfolio was transferred to the ProCredit banks in Serbia and Germany during the 2014 financial year.
 The securitisation structure currently contains mostly impaired exposures.
-ProCredit Holding provides funding for the SPV by means of subordinated debt (EUR 8 million).
+ProCredit Holding provides funding for the SPV by means of subordinated debt (EUR 6 million as of end-December 2015).